Can the IRS Take My Social Security Benefits?

 - You might want to see if you qualify for currently not collectible status.

-- You could also try filing an appeal if you take issue with the tax debt in question.
+- You could also try filing an appeal if you take issue with the tax liability in question.

 Most people can’t afford to lose 15 percent of their income each month, so doing nothing should not be your choice.

 As you can see, the IRS can take your social security benefits, and they have no qualms about doing so.
-Contact The W Tax Group to find a better solution for satisfying your tax debt.
-Receive a free tax debt analysis when you call our nationwide headquarters at 877-500-4930 or when you reach out to us through the internet form below.
+Contact The W Tax Group to solve your tax issues like social security garnishment.
+Call to receive a free tax case review at our nationwide headquarters at 877-500-4930